billziss-gh/prettydoc/README.md

     $ make -C headerdoc             # headerdoc is written in Perl and C
     $ tst/run-tests

 Prettydoc runs on OSX, Linux and Windows/Cygwin.
+Before running you may have to install the following dependencies needed for